 - Location Site in which the repeater is located.
 Click on this to see the site's coverage area.

-- Encode CTCSS (PL/Tone) frequency the repeater transmits.
+- Output CTCSS CTCSS (PL/Tone) frequency the repeater transmits.

-- Decode CTCSS (PL/Tone) frequency the repeater receives.
+- Input CTCSS CTCSS (PL/Tone) frequency the repeater receives.

 - RB Reverse Burst phase.

 - Status Is the repeater working properly?
 Click on this to see the site's detailed status and updates.